-Easy oven roasted carrots with Middle Eastern flavors!
+Easy cumin roasted carrots with Middle Eastern flavors!
 The tahini sauce with maple syrup, lemon, and a little cayenne makes this a perfect side dish for fall.
 Bonus: it's a vegan recipe, so everyone can enjoy!

 This post contains affiliate links.
 If you make a purchase through one of my links, I may make a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.